How to Apply for Financial Aid at DMACC

 The College’s records are reviewed at the completion of every semester of enrollment to determine compliance with the SAP policy.
 There are three components to the SAP policy:

-Students may use financial aid to repeat courses that were not successfully completed.
 The credit hours from a repeated course are counted as attempted hours every time the course is repeated.
 Once the course is passed, the credit hours are counted as both attempted and completed credit hours.
 Incompletes are counted as non-passing grades.

 Appealing Financial Aid Suspensions

-Students who have extenuating circumstances may appeal their financial aid suspension.
-For details on how to appeal, see the college policy ES 4300 for complete details, https://www.dmacc.edu/student_services/int/Procedures/ES4300%20Final.pdf
+Students who have extenuating circumstances may appeal their financial aid suspension one time.
+For details on how to appeal, see the College Policy ES 4300 for complete details, http://go.dmacc.edu/student_services/int/Procedures/ES4300%20Final.pdf.

 Prior to the 10th day of class, instructors can view their class lists online and must identify students who have never attended their class.
-Students will receive an email indicating the classes that they were reported as having never attended.
+Students will receive an email indicating the classes that were reported.
 If they have been reported as never-attending, the student is dropped from enrollment, and the student’s financial aid is adjusted accordingly.
 If a balance is due, a letter is sent to the student, indicating the amount and a due date.
 If an instructor error was made, the student may obtain a signature from the instructor on an official drop/add form and submit it to the Registrar’s office to reenroll.

 Quit Attending Process

 Instructors are asked to report students who have quit attending.
-An email is sent to the student showing in which classes they have been reported as QA.
+An email is sent to the student showing what classes have been reported as QA.
 The student must obtain the instructor’s signature and submit the signed email to the Financial Aid Office.
-If all instructors report a student as QA, a Return of Title IV calculation (see below) is completed.
-The student is dropped from his or her classes and will receives a letter informing the student of any amount that may owed to the College or the Department of Education and the methods of repayment.
+If all instructors report a student as QA, a Return of Title IV calculation is completed.
+The student is dropped from his classes and receives a letter telling him of any amount he may owe to the College or Department of Education and the methods of repayment.
 Those students who are reported in some, but not all of their classes as QA should consider dropping those courses in order to avoid receiving a failing grade.

 Financial Aid Recipients

-If any amount of tuition is paid with funds from a Title IV program (federal financial aid) and the student withdraws during the established withdrawal period, the Title IV program funds will be adjusted and any unearned aid will be returned in the following order: Loans: Federal Unsubsidized, Federal Subsidized and Federal Plus.
+If any amount of tuition is paid with funds from a Title IV Program and the student withdraws during the established refund period, the Title IV program funds will be adjusted and any unearned aid will be returned in the following order: Loans: Federal Unsubsidized, Federal Subsidized and Federal Plus.
 Grants: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant and Other Title IV programs.
 Under federal law, DMACC must return the funds as soon as possible, but no later than 45 days after DMACC determines the student’s withdrawal date.

 Return of Financial Aid